sulaimanadamu/Automate-IAM-management/Readme.md

 ![group created](./images/group-created.png)

-this script can be improved by using a for loop in group creation function to create multiple groups
+- This script can be improved by using a for loop in group creation function to create multiple groups
+- The code will throw some errors this due to the limited permissions assigned to the role. to fully enjoy the automation script, set give the role more access or fullACCESS.